kit-981/rustdown/README.md

 Temporary file system errors (eg. not enough disk space) or network failures (eg. internet outages) are recoverable by running the command again until it's successful.

-### Performance

-It is strongly recommended to use the `jobs` argument.
-This argument configures the number of actions that `rustdown` will perform in parallel.
-This will reduce the time operations require to complete.

 ### Mirroring

 The contents of the cache can by hosted by any static web server.